lukelemonade/profile/README.md

 Lessons Learned
 - Platform strategy must be linked to profitability
 - Automated observability should be feature #1
-- Change engineering culture by demonstrating not talking
+- Change engineering culture by demonstrating what good looks like
 - Frequent exec changes hits delivery momentum
 - Multiple long term bets in parallel hits profitabilty
 <br>

-#### UK Parliament technology | Agile Coach | 7 mths
+#### UK Parliament technology | Agile Coach | May '20 - Dec '20

-Created and implemented a strategic delivery approach with the Head of Software and Head of Delivery, within UK Parliament’s digital services team.
+Created and implemented the strategic delivery approach within UK Parliament’s digital services team, working with the Head of Software and the Head of Delivery to embed new practices.

-> Strategy - Single delivery vision for everyone; team focused delivery strategy <br>
+> Communication - new simplified and transparent team communication strategy <br>

-> Culture - Transparent and open communication implemented in Slack;  <br>
+> Product - new customer focused and coherant backlog for each team  <br>

-> Coach - Weekly 121s across 30 software engineers <br>
+> Org - proposed product line and team re-structure <br>

 Lessons Learned
 - Hero culture hurts long term delivery momentum
 - People love working on a meaningful mission
 <br>

-#### London School of Economics | MBA Essentials | 3 mths
+#### London School of Economics | MBA Essentials | Jan '20 - Mar '20

 Successfully passed a MBA 'lite' course with LSE